gabssnake/observablehq-docs/docs/learn/importing.md

 A big strength of notebooks is that they make it easy to write components once, then reuse them in other places, for more efficient and organized data work.
 This is done using the `import` keyword.
 You could write it by hand, but it's much easier to simply copy it from a cell, using the cell menu.
 This also has the advantage of being less error-prone.

 <div style="max-width: 640px; border-radius: 5px; overflow: hidden; padding: 1rem;">
     <video src="./assets/import101.mov" alt="User is in a blank notebook and opens the cell menu to add a new cell.
 They type 'rad' to filter the results and click on the radio input.
-They then another JavaScript cell that takes the value from that radio input and see it update as they interact with the input." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay loop muted></video>
+They then another JavaScript cell that takes the value from that radio input and see it update as they interact with the input." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay playsinline loop muted></video>
 </div>

 Suppose we were to import the `letterFrequency` chart below from [the earlier notebook about inputs](https://observablehq.com/d/ec4297da21238b6b?collection=@observablehq/intro-to-observable).
 It depends on a dataset and three variables that pick the letter to highlight as well as the colors of the selected and regular bars.
 The import brings all of those necessary values with it: